Business and Other Risks

 (5) Changing Demographic in Japan

 The majority of our Group’s business is conducted in Japan.
 However, a continued decline is expected in both the total population and the number of engineers in Japan, and if the market in which our Group operates shrinks or competition for new graduates and mid-career hires further intensifies, our Group’s business operations and earnings could be impacted.
+At the same time, the Group could develop new opportunities for growth if demand for technical talents in Japan continues to rise as expected and if the Group can meet the technical development needs of our customers by recruiting global talents and improving efficiency of technological development.

 (6) Changes in Employment Practices and Work Styles

 One reason behind the strong demand for technology development services in Japan is employment practices that encounter difficulty in adjusting quickly to direct employment needs.
 R&D and IT systems development projects sometimes have difficulty in securing talents in a timely and appropriate manner.
 However, employment practices in Japan have been gradually changing in recent years, and the spread of HR tech, remote work, and the gig economy, including freelance workers, may lead to further job mobility and diversification of work styles in the future.
 If it becomes common practice for customers to directly secure the personnel needed for their development projects, the demand for outsourcing of talents will decrease, which may affect our Group’s business operations and performance.
+While these changes in employment practices and work styles pose a risk to our Group, they can also present opportunities, such as providing new sources of talented personnel.
+Instead of being bound by the traditional business model, we will utilize freelancers, expand offshoring development, and introduce a more flexible personnel system, evolving the way we do business.

 (7) Finding Qualified Candidates to Expand into New Business Areas

 In order to accelerate the evolution of the Group’s core business, it is essential to secure management and business personnel from beyond the framework of the domestic temporary engineer business.
 Although the Group is competitive when it comes to recruiting engineers, it faces stiff competition for management and business personnel from businesses who recruit across various industries in a tight labor market.
 We plan to acquire personnel through recruitment agencies and M&A, however, if those efforts do not progress as planned, the evolution of our core business may slow down, and this may affect our Group's business operations and earnings.
+In addition to hiring domestic personnel, the Group is working to further strengthen training and promote the use of highly skilled foreign personnel in order to expand the talent pool that will be responsible for the evolution of the core business.

 -Strategy/Market, Competitor, Operation-